Zero2164/Zero2164/README.md

 ## My Repositories
 #### Portfolio Repo:
   <p #portfolio-repo>
-    If you would like an indepth look into my portfolio building process please see my repo below:
+    If you would like an indepth look into my portfolio code:
     <br>
     <a href="https://github.com/Zero2164/KylePortfolio">Portfolio Repo</a>
   </p>

 #### Sandbox-Code:
   <p #Sandbox-Code>
-    A place to store all of the "tried and tested" code/projects, repo link below:
+    A place to store all of the "tried and tested" code/projects:
     <br>
     <a href="https://github.com/Zero2164/Sandbox-Code">Sandbox-Code Repo</a>
   </p>

 #### Tutorials-LearnToCode:
   <p #Tutorials-LearnToCode>
-    If you would like to see some of the tutorials I have taken please see the below repo:
+    A collection of code-based tutorials I have completed:
     <br>
     <a href="https://github.com/Zero2164/Tutorials-LearnToCode">Tutorials-LearnToCode Repo</a>
   </p>